 - Value theory.
 This approach applies to categories where new offerings are introduced to displace incumbent offerings.
 The TAM is calculated by quantifying the benefit derived by the new offering to estimate the total revenue opportunity.

 Example of TAM SAM SOM

-An automobile mechanic business services new Ford models.
-According to the website Statista, Ford sells approximately 6 million new models per year, globally.
-The mechanic business targets customers in their first year of ownership, so the TAM is 6 million models.
+In this hypothetical example, an automobile mechanic business services new Ford models.
+According to the website Statista, Ford sells approximately 14 million new models per year in the U.S. The mechanic business targets customers in their first year of ownership, so the TAM is 14 million models.

-The mechanic business is based in Queens, New York and services customers in the five boroughs of New York City.
-For this hypothetical example, 75,000 new Ford models were sold in New York City during the past year.
+The mechanic business is based in Queens, New York, and services customers in the five boroughs of New York City.
+For this example, 75,000 new Ford models were sold in New York City during the past year.
 The SAM for the automobile mechanic business is 75,000.